mfelleisen/Fish/README.md

   - how to write a remote player and run a tournament

 - fix observers, xcall observers, otherwise the referee can crash when the observer crashes.
+  - closing the windows should shut down things
   - use eventspace-thread better?

 - move the `trace` contract material into a branch.